b-adamson/arcrypt/README.md

 * If bid settlement fails, confirm that the auction has ended and the correct settlement instruction is being used.
 * Make sure, if testing in localnet, you have ARCIUM_CLUSTER_OFFSET=0 specified as a client environment variable.
 The SDK will default to 0 (localnet).
 The devnet program is deployed at 456

-## Roadmap
+## Upcoming

 Planned and in-progress areas include:

+* On-chain CPI into Raydium so off-chain worker can auto create the Raydium pool
+* Finalise Umbra integration
+* UI Changes
 * Rust SDK support
-* On-chain validation of Raydium pool
 * Mainnet Launch
-* Complete UMBRA integration
-* Better auto-crons for settlement at the end
-* UX Changes

 ## License